ayodyln/git-documentation/index.md

 ## What are Git submodules?

+Working with other repositories is possible via `git submodules`.
+When working on a project, there may be a feature or other application that has it's own tracked git repository.
+You can integrate that git repository with the working one.
+Via the command `git submodules add <repository>`.
+This seeds a reference to that git repository by a `.gitmodules` file and installs it locally as well.

+Configuration should be implemented to improve the workflow when using submodules.
+But the general concept is, to have a working repository that needs a feature integrated.
+This feature is housed in another repository.
+Running `git submodule <repository>` will generate that file mentioned.
+Then giving the developer the to interact with that repository locally for another repository.
+Syncing though is a bit different, as compared to a `git pull`.
+To update a submodule in a direct way via the CLI is running `git submodule update --remote`.
+This fetches the remote repositories latest code for the submodule and updates it locally ([theserverside](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/How-to-update-Git-submodules)).

 ## When would you use a submodule?

+Using a submodule is going to be a very specific use case(s).
+Because typically, using `npm` is going to be better when trying to work with external code.
+It is also a bit tedious to manage too.
+So those use cases are maybe when two separate repositories contribute to an overall product, maybe some website with multiple levels of apps involved.
+Both repositories need to be managed separately, but both are interacting on some level.

 ## What are the advantages and disadvantages of Git submodules?

+### **Advantages** -

+- Direct access to another repositories code from another working directory/repository.
+- Seperate sets of code that is managed/documented.
+- Different commit histories.
+- Seperate teams could be working on the same project, but different distinct features.

+### **Disadvantages** -

+- Tedious managment via CLI and/or GUI.
+- Extra level of repository management.
+- Have to update submodules manually if remote.
+- Not easy to manage code modules, as compared to `npm`.